52North/WPS-Extension-Skeleton/README.md

 If you add the fully qualified name of you algorithm to the file:

-/META-INF/services/org.n52.wps.server.IAlgorithm
+``/META-INF/services/org.n52.wps.server.IAlgorithm``

-and drop the jar to (WPS-deployment-directory)/WEB-INF/lib, your Algorithm will be added to the WPS automatically.
+and drop the jar to (WPS-deployment-directory)/WEB-INF/lib, your algorithm will be added to the WPS automatically.